ahmedanwar123/gym_app/README.md

 ## Usage

 1. Launch the app on your device or emulator.
-2. Sign up or log in to your account.
-3. Choose the exercise you want to assess from the available options.
+2. Choose the exercise you want to assess from the available options.
-4. Follow the on-screen instructions to record a video of yourself performing the exercise.
+3. Follow the on-screen instructions to record a video of yourself performing the exercise.
-5. Receive feedback and assessment results based on the uploaded video.
+4. Receive feedback and assessment results based on the uploaded video.
-6. Use the feedback to make adjustments and improve your workout form.
+5. Use the feedback to make adjustments and improve your workout form.

 ## Contributing